inkVerb/VIP/101-shell/Lesson-11.md

 - If you want to use a special character literally, without it "working", it must be "escaped" AKA "quoted"
 - These often include: `$`, `^`, `/`, `?`, `*`, `.`, among others
 - A common "quote" character is the "backslash" `\`
+- "Backslash" (`\`) also works with letters to define non-characters in text
+  - `\n` = "new line"
+  - `\t` = "tab"
+- There is much more to working with special characters
   - You can get a more in-depth information here: [find-grep-sed-rename.md](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/find-grep-sed-rename.md)

 ___